MultiSafepay/docs/content/getting-started/glossary.md

 ---
 #### reversal
-When a customer cancels an order paid by debit card and takes the funds back.
+When a customer cancels an order paid by credit or debit card and takes the funds back.

 ---
 #### SEPA